Types of Engines Used in Aircraft

-(Fun fact: During takeoff, the Rolls Royce Trent 1000 turbofan engine takes in over one ton of air per second.)
+Fun fact: During takeoff, a typical airline engine can take in over one ton of air per second.

-Turbojet: Turbojet engines are an earlier variation without the large frontal fan.
-Turbojets draw air directly into the compressor, and all air passes through the combustor and turbine stages before exiting via the nozzle.
+Turbojet engines are an earlier variation without the large frontal fan.
+They were the first gas turbines for aviation.
+Turbojets draw air directly into the compressor, and all the hot air passes through the combustor and turbine stages before exiting via the propelling nozzle.
 Turbojet engines are a relatively simple and compact design, but lack the fuel-efficiency and noise-reducing benefits of a high-bypass turbofan.

 Fun fact: Turbojet engines powered the Concorde – a since-retired supersonic passenger jet that was capable of flying twice the speed of sound.

-Turboprop: A turboprop engine is essentially a turbojet with a propeller attached.
+A turboprop engine is essentially a turbojet with a propeller attached.
 Intake air passes through a compressor and combustion chamber, then the combusted gas is used to drive a rotating turbine.
 The turbine shaft is connected to a propeller outside the engine, which spins to create thrust that propels the plane forward.
+Propeller power and thrust power of this jet engine are balanced for optimal performance.
 Turboprops provide limited airspeed, but are very efficient – making them popular with smaller commercial and private aircraft.